mauriciodm1998/auth-service/readme.md

 ## Running the unit tests

 Simply run ```make run-tests``` and let the magic happens.
 At the end it will automatically open an html with the coverage % for every package.
 We also have the most recently applied unit tests file in this [folder](./docs/unit-tests-results/unit-tests.png) too.
+And there is a html file about the last unit tests [execution](./docs/unit-tests-results/coverage.html).

 ## Test + Build + Bake Image